ADHD in the workplace: how can we help employees reach their full potential?

 We have lots of ergonomically-designed sit-stand desks to choose from, and they don't have to be costly.
 For an affordable option, simply place our Opløft on top of your existing surface to transform it into a height-adjustable platform.

 Offices can be busy, stimulating places.
-If you have ADHD, the noise, movement, conversations and activities in the office can make it hard to focus.
-If you can find a job which allows you to work from home, or better - from a variety of environments – it could help you to concentrate and help prevent boredom.
+For someone with ADHD, the noise, movement, conversations and activities in the office can make it hard to focus.
+Allowing people with ADHD to work from home, or better - from a variety of environments – will help them concentrate and prevent boredom.

-Wireless headsets allow you to get up and walk around while talking on the phone, which is perfect for a fidgeter.
-They also allow greater audio clarity so you are less likely to be distracted by external sounds.
+Wireless headsets allow users to get up and walk around while talking on the phone, which is perfect for a chronic fidgeter.
+They also allow greater audio clarity so users are less likely to be distracted by external sounds.

 4. Create quiet spaces

-Consider redesigning your working space to include a more secluded area - if that's possible.
-You can then retreat for some quiet time if you need a change of environment or to focus.
+Consider redesigning your office space to offer different kinds of spaces for your employees.
+By including quiet, more secluded areas, employees with ADHD can retreat for some quiet time if they need a change of environment or to focus.